 Investment properties' fair value is calculated using the term & reversion approach.
 The term income reflects the current rent passing under the existing lease agreements.
-The reversionary income represents the market rent (the full rental value) derived from observable market transactions as at the date of valuation as defined in the RICS Valuation Professional Standards January 2014 (VOPS 4.1.3.1).
+The reversionary

 Highest and Best Use of Investment Properties

 In estimating the fair value of the Council's investment properties, the highest and best use of the properties is the current use.